 So before you accept a role, you should ask about the training process.
 Do they have a plan?
 What’s your ramp time?
 Have they onboarded someone into this role before?

-If your training is limited, or needs to be pushed out from your start date (for example, so that all new hires can gather in a central location for training), proceed with caution.
-A lack of training is a bad indicator for the future support you’ll receive in all sorts of other areas.
+If your training is limited or needs to be pushed out from your start date (for example, so that all new hires can gather in a central location for training), proceed with caution.
+A lack of training is a bad indicator of the future support you’ll receive in all sorts of other areas.

 Ineffective Job Interviews